Shad47486/Cyber-Sec-Tool-Concepts-Framworks/EDR/Wazuh/wazuhinfo.md

 # What is Wazuh?

 - Open-source, freely available & extensive EDR solution.
+  - This system uses rules to search for potential security threats or issues in logs from various sources, such as operating system logs, application logs, endpoint security logs, etc.
 - Uses Management & Agent deployment
   - Manger is responsible for managing agents installed on the devices you'd like to monitor.
   - Agents monitor the processes & events that take place on the device, such as authentication and user management.
     - Agents will offload these logs to a designated collector for processing, such as Wazuh.
 - Capable of auditing & monitoring on agent's configuration whilst proavtively recording event logs.
   - Audting Metrics Based on NIST, MITRE, GDPR
+- Can work on top of the ELK stack

 ## Setting up/Features/Commands